-A Supplement to this volume will soon be available.
+A Supplement to this volume is now available.
 Order now.Main Volume Information

 In-depth analysis of each state's statutory and common law protection of trade secrets

 Trade Secrets: A State-by-State Survey, Fourth Edition provides authoritative, in-depth analysis of each state's statutory and common law protection of trade secrets and other confidential business information, both within and outside the employment context.